-Consultation: PSPO extensions in High Wycombe
+Consultation: New PSPOs in High Wycombe

 From 8 November to 20 December we ran a six-week consultation on the extension of the current Public Spaces Protection Orders (PSPOs) in High Wycombe town centre and the Desborough Road area.